 Glenn W. Coup

 Biography: Glenn was born on Feb 5, 1921, in Old Lycoming Township, Pennsylvania, where he attended Williamsport High School and graduated in 1940.
-Prior to the war, he worked at the Avco plant, now known as Textron Lycoming, as a machinist.
+Prior to the war, he worked as a machinist at the Avco plant, now known as Textron Lycoming.
 While there, he worked on the R-680 engine, which was used on Navy trainer planes.

 During his life and into his later years, he enjoyed both gardening and woodworking.
 He passed away on May 12, 1993.